chandrasekhar1712/Sales-Order-Unmanaged-RAP/README.md

 OData V4
 Fiori Elements
 abapGit
-GitHub version control
+GitHub Version Control
 🎯 Learning Objective

-The main objective of this project was to gain practical hands-on experience in developing a Sales Order Management application using the SAP ABAP RESTful Application Programming Model with the Unmanaged Scenario.
+The main objective of this project was to gain practical hands-on experience in developing a Sales Order Management Application using the SAP ABAP RESTful Application Programming Model with the Unmanaged Scenario.

-The project helped demonstrate how custom business logic, database operations, validations, transactional buffering, behavior implementation, service exposure, and Fiori Elements UI can be integrated into a complete RAP application.
+The project demonstrates how custom business logic, database operations, validations, transactional buffering, behavior implementation, service exposure, and Fiori Elements UI can be integrated into a complete RAP application.

 🔄 Git & Version Control

 The RAP development objects were version-controlled using abapGit and pushed from Eclipse ADT to GitHub.

 Eclipse ADT
     │
     ▼
 SAP ABAP Cloud
     │
     ▼
 Unmanaged RAP Application
     │
     ▼
 abapGit
     │
     ▼
 Git Repository
     │
     ▼
 GitHub
 📁 Repository Structure
 Sales-Order-Unmanaged-RAP
 │
 ├── sales-order-unmanaged-rap/
+│   │
-│   ├── RAP / ABAP development objects
+│   ├── RAP / ABAP Development Objects
+│   │
 │   ├── Screenshot 2026-08-26 135234.png
 │   ├── Screenshot 2026-08-26 135445.png
 │   ├── Screenshot 2026-08-26 135532.png